What is Rucking? – Complete Guide to Rucking in 2023

 If you’re just starting out on your rucking journey, don’t worry too much about this distinction.
 The key thing is to use a bag that feels comfortable and secure.
 It shouldn’t sag or hang away from the body as this places undue pressure on the joints.
 The best rucksacks for rucking are those with chest and back straps that pull the load tight against the body.

 As you gain experience and add more weight, you may become more sensitive to the differences between rucksacks and backpacks.
 The more your passion for this activity grows, the more likely you are to want to invest in high quality, tailor made equipment.
 Then, you can start scrutinizing straps and shopping for a true rucking rucksack.
 For now, pick a bag that’s comfortable and tough.
-Here’s our recommended list of the best backpacks and rucksacks for rucking.
+Here’s my recommended list of the best backpacks and rucksacks for rucking.

 How To Progress?